-Your child's caregiver will examine him.
-He will listen to his heart and lungs.
-He will ask about other health conditions or medicines your child takes.
-Your child may need any of the following tests:
+Your child's healthcare provider will listen to his or her lungs and heart.
+He or she will ask about your child's other health conditions and any medicines he or she takes.
+Tell the provider about vaccines your child received, and if he or she missed any doses.
+Your child may also need any of the following tests:

-- Sputum sample: Sputum is collected in a cup when your child coughs.
-The sample is sent to a lab to find out if your child has an infection.
+- A sputum (mucus) sample is collected in a cup when your child coughs.
+The sample is sent to a lab to find out if he or she has an infection.

-- Bronchoscopy: This test is done to look inside your child's airways and lungs.
-Caregivers will insert a bronchoscope (a tube with a light and magnifying glass on the end) into your child's mouth and down into his lungs.
-Your child may get medicine for pain or to help him relax during the test.
-Caregivers may also collect samples of sputum, fluid, or cells from your child's lungs for testing.
-This may help find the cause of bronchiectasis or see if your child has an infection.
+- Bronchoscopy is done to look inside your child's airway and lungs.
+Healthcare providers insert a bronchoscope (a tube with a light on the end) into your child's mouth and down into the lungs.
+Healthcare providers may also collect samples of sputum, fluid, or cells from your child's lungs for testing.
+This may help find the cause or see if he or she has an infection.

-- Pulmonary function tests: Pulmonary function tests (PFTs) help caregivers learn how well your child's body uses oxygen.
-Your child will breathe into a mouthpiece connected to a machine.
-The machine measures how much air he breathes in and out over a certain amount of time.
-PFTs help your child's caregivers decide the best treatment for your child.
+- Pulmonary function tests (PFTs) help healthcare providers learn how well your child's body uses oxygen.
+Your child breathes into a mouthpiece connected to a machine.
+The machine measures how much air he or she breathes in and out over a certain amount of time.
+PFTs help healthcare providers decide the best treatment for your child.

 How is bronchiectasis treated?